- How did PAWS start?

 Does PAWS teach classes?

-PAWS has a Humane Education Program where a humane educator and trained volunteers go to classrooms, clubs and other groups to teach youth about wild, farm and companion animals.
-We offer a variety of different presentations and interactive lessons to help youth better understand animals, foster empathy for them, and even meet many educational requirements, such as math and reading.
+PAWS has an Education Program where community educators and trained volunteers go to classrooms, clubs and other groups to teach youth about wild, farm and companion animals.
+We offer a variety of different presentations and interactive lessons to help youth better understand animals, foster empathy for them, and meet requirements for state and national science standards.
 Learn more about the programs we offer or call 425.787.2500 x258.

 How do I report animal cruelty?